 Skip to main content

-nanoStream Cloud provides a comprehensive, multi-layered security framework designed to protect your data, secure live and on-demand streaming, and control user access throughout the entire workflow.
+As part of nanoStream Control — the security and intelligence layer of the nanoStream Platform — nanoStream Security provides a comprehensive, multi-layered framework designed to protect your data, secure live and on-demand streaming, and control user access throughout the entire workflow.
 The platform combines encryption, authorization controls, and role-based access management to maintain reliability and prevent unauthorized usage.

 Key Security Principles